Claude Code In My Pocket

 Quick open from terminal (on your local machine):

-code --remote ssh-remote+claude /home/YOUR_USERNAME/Repos
+code --remote ssh-remote+claude /home/YOUR_USERNAME/Sessions

 Multi-session architecture#